 - Adhesions – Adhesions occur when bands of scar tissue attach to organs.
 With hernia mesh patients, the mesh can act as scar tissue and adhere to organs like the intestines.

-- Obstruction – When adhesions form on hernia mesh, they can obstruct the bowels and cause severe digestive issues.
+- Obstruction – When adhesions form on hernia mesh, they can obstruct the bowel and cause severe digestive issues.

 - Organ perforation – Hernia mesh with adhesions can penetrate the walls of organs, causing holes and serious medical complications.